Waltham Petcare Science Institute: Structure

-Waltham houses and cares for around 200 dogs and 350 cats.
+Mars Waltham houses and cares for around 200 dogs and 350 cats.
 The companion animals involved with the organisation are adopted after a period of time.
 The UK headquarters of Mars was built next to the Centre in 1981.

 There is another research site at Verden an der Aller in north Germany, at Mars Petcare's largest factory in Europe.